bibekyess/B-Assist/README.md

-# B-Assist for Mac
+# B-Assist for Mac/Windows

-B-Assist is a writing assistant designed to enhance your productivity by integrating generative models into your preferred text editor.
-It offers features like spelling correction and English-to-Korean translation.
-The application is built with an Electron frontend and a FastAPI backend, ensuring a smooth and seamless user experience.
+`B-Assist` is a `Better-Assistant` designed to provide a new writing experience by integrating generative models into your preferred text editor.
+It offers writing features like fixing grammars/spellings and English-to-Korean translation.
+The application opens a doorway for normal people to easily ride on this emerging world of GenAI.

-B-Assist aims to provide an intuitive user experience for writing tasks, making it an excellent tool for writers, students, and professionals who frequently work with text.
+Ideal for writers, students, and professionals, B-Assist provides an intuitive and seamless user experience for various writing tasks.

 ## Features

-- **Fix Spelling Mistakes**: Automatically corrects spelling errors in your text.
+- **Fix Grammar Mistakes**: Automatically corrects grammar errors in your text.
 - **Translate English to Korean**: Translates English text into Korean with ease.

 ### Coming Soon